 Ayahuasca is a plant that grows in the Amazon rainforest in South America.
-When brewed into tea, ayahuasca causes powerful psychedelic effects.
-Some reports on the internet suggest the drug can help cure mental health disorders such as post-traumatic stress disorder, depression, and anxiety.
-However, unlike other natural psychedelics like magic mushrooms, cannabis, and peyote, little is known about the long-term effects of using the ayahuasca drug or if the psychedelic experience could cause more harm than good.
+When brewed into tea, ayahuasca creates powerful psychedelic effects.
+Some reports on the internet suggest the drug can help cure mental health disorders such as post-traumatic stress disorder (PTSD), depression, and anxiety.
+However, unlike other natural psychedelics like magic mushrooms, cannabis, and peyote, little is known about the long-term effects of using the ayahuasca or if the psychedelic experience could be more harmful than thought.

 Indigenous Amazonian tribes and other cultures have used ayahuasca for centuries, but the origins of the drug remain unclear.
 We do not know if the drug causes physical addiction or withdrawal, but many seek the drug for “spiritual” effects.
-Like other hallucinogens, ayahuasca can also cause significant emotional distress.
-Deaths due to ayahuasca intoxication have been reported.
+Like other hallucinogens, ayahuasca can also cause significant emotional distress, and deaths due to ayahuasca intoxication have been reported.

-If you or a loved one are suffering from addiction, call us to learn how treatment for Ayahuasca can help you.
+If you or a loved one are suffering from addiction, call us to learn how our Ayahuasca treatment can help you.